Most people underestimate gear pumps.

 Practical Application Example

-Gear pumps are best suited for applications where flow stability matters more than high pressure or variable flow control.
+Gear pumps are best suited for applications where steady flow matters more than variable flow flexibility.
 Typical duties include:

 - Lubrication oil circulation